ionsec/Forti-DFIR/README.md

 # Forti-DFIR - IONSec Fortinet Log Parser Tool

 ## Overview
-**IONSec Forti-DFIR Log Parser Tool** is a command-line utility designed for analyzing Fortinet VPN and firewall logs.
-It extracts key data and exports it to CSV format, streamlining security investigations for incident responders.
+**IONSec Forti-DFIR Log Parser Tool** is a comprehensive solution for analyzing Fortinet VPN and firewall logs.
+Available as both a command-line utility and a modern web application, it extracts key data and exports it to CSV format, streamlining security investigations for incident responders.

 Developed by the **IONSec Research Team**.